Pokemon (Old) White (GBA)

 Frequently Asked Questions

-It represents an early concept version inspired by ideas that would later resemble Pokémon Black & White.
+A: It represents an early concept inspired by ideas that later appeared in Pokémon Black & White.

-No. The name is thematic; the game mainly uses Generation I–III content with a few Gen IV moves.
+A: No. The name is thematic; the game primarily uses Generation I–III Pokémon with a few Gen IV moves.